willwebberley/CENode/docs/getting_started.md

     messages.innerHTML = item + messages.innerHTML;
 };
 ```

+_(Note: we have used special character sequences `{uid}` and `{now}` to help us construct the card.
+CENode will complete these fields for you by generating a unique name for the card and by calculating the timestamp automatically.)_

 In this code, we take the input message the user created, wrap it in a CECard (of type `nl card` since we can't guarantee the user's entry will be pure CE), and then add it to the node.